 “Last year, we did $16 million total and we’re hoping this year should be over $20 million — easily — with so few dog tracks in the country.”

-Getting the animals ready
+Getting the animals ready for greyhound racing

 Bettors and families can expect to see eight dogs per race.
 So, about 120 dogs run each evening or matinee at Iowa Greyhound Park.
 Dogs average a start per week or perhaps three starts every two weeks.
 That means about 500 greyhounds are on hand for draws in Dubuque.